na-na-hi/renget/archive/BillyVSPorygon.md

 Beams **collide**.

 Somehow, the fire *bends* the death ray by a precious half-second.
-The scythe of light, big enough to consume half a man cuts along the field with a menacing shriek into one of the walls of the guild, leaving destruction in its wake.
+The endless scythe of light, wide enough to consume half a man cuts along the field with a menacing shriek into one of the walls of the guild, leaving destruction in its wake.

 And it's all for naught.

-It was foolish to think that a mere growlithe's fire would deter such an attack for long.
+It was foolish to think that a mere growlithe's fire could deter such an attack for long.

 The fire dies.